j3nsykes/Tiny-Trainer/README.md

 # BLE Tiny Motion Trainer

+This app is inspired by [Google Creative Lab's Tiny Motion Trainer](https://experiments.withgoogle.com/tiny-motion-trainer) with implementation of the BLE connectivity functionality and design forked from [Irti Nasar's Serial Bridge app](https://github.com/IrtizaNasar).

-Inspired by [Google Creative Lab's Tiny Motion Trainer](https://experiments.withgoogle.com/tiny-motion-trainer), this is a desktop application for training machine learning models with Arduino Nano 33 BLE Sense.
-It expands beyond motion sensing to also collect sensor data for colour and motion, train models in your app, and deploy them back to Arduino for standalone on-device classification.
+This desktop application can be used to train machine learning models with the Arduino Nano 33 BLE Sense inputs.
+It expands beyond just motion sensing to also collect sensor data for colour and motion, trains and tests models in the app, and deploys them back to Arduino for standalone, on-device classification.

 ## Features